syncfusion-content/blazor-docs/blazor/dropdown-list/filtering.md

 ## Local data

-In the below code, demonstrated the filtering functionality with local data in the DropDownList component.
+The following code demonstrates the filtering functionality with local data in the DropDownList component.

 {% highlight cshtml %}